Johnny So

 May 2022 – Aug 2022 Remote

-Analyzing the integrity of Android applications through dynamic analysis (ongoing)
+Analyzing the integrity of Android applications through dynamic analysis (under submission)

 Software Development Engineer Intern